 When documents are saved in a DMS, they may be accessed via services by other business line applications.

-That’s a huge benefit if you need a document to go into a new form or need permission after it’s been saved in your system.
+That’s a huge advantage if you need a document to go into a new form or need permission after it’s been saved in your system.

 For example, many businesses continue to rely on email for document sharing and collaboration, and the majority of well-known systems feature connectivity with email platforms for automatic document archiving.